 2. Major Super markets located on 103 & Lexington Ave.
-(Associated supermarket) or 96 & Lexington Ave (Associated supermarket)
+(Ideal Supermarket) or 96 & Lexington Ave (Associated supermarket)

 3. Our favorite is the "Fairway" located on the corner of 86th & 3rd Avenue - we go there too many times!